-- Fragrance-free gentle cleansers and moisturizers.
+- Frarance-free gentle cleansers and moisturizers.
 We usually do not use soap at bath time, except for Honest fragrance free shampoo / body wash once every few days.
-For moisturizing, we’ll use an unscented lotion like Vanicream, Hydrolatum or Cerave.
-After trying SO many different and newer products, Nick has found that good ole Vanicream and Aquaphor sting the least on his inflamed skin, so we’ve stuck with these.
+For moisturizing, we’ll use an unscented lotion like Tubby Todd, Vanicream, Hydrolatum or Cerave and to be honest haven’t noticed any major differences with these.

 - Zipper onesies with flip over mitts and footies, so you can cover a hand or foot, if needed.
 The foldover covers are more common in infant onesies but are getting hard to find in bigger toddler sizes!
 Here’s my 2 favorite brands that each also feature double zippers for easy diaper changes: